AS Atmospheric Sciences

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Denise Assmann for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Denise Assmann for the poster/PICO entitled:

 Spatio-temporal aerosol particle distributions in the Upper Troposphere/Lowermost Stratosphere measured by the IAGOS-CARIBIC Observatory (Assmann, D.; Hermann, M.; Weigelt, A.; Martinsson, B.; Brenninkmeijer, C.; Rauthe-Schöch, A.; van Velthoven, P.; Bönisch, H.; Zahn, A.)